Financing of Startups in Germany

 For a non-binding inquiry, please contact one of our contacts directly by phone or e-mail or use the contact form at the bottom of this page.

-Important principles for financing start-ups
+Important principles for financing start-ups in german practice

-The many years of experience of our consultants in supporting start-ups allow us to formulate three central recommendations for the financing of start-ups:
+The many years of experience of our consultants in supporting start-ups allow us to formulate three central recommendations for the financing of german start-ups:

 - Take care in time: Founders must take care of the financing of their project as soon as possible.
 For example, certain subsidies are often only available before the start of business activities.